 Uses of chlorine and chlorate (I) RP: Carry out simple test-tube reactions to identify ions Alcohols Students will learn how alcohols have many scientific, medicinal, and industrial uses.
 Students should also be able to outline the mechanisms for the formation of alcohols from alkenes and from fermentation.
 They will also be taught chemical tests used to distinguish between products of oxidation of alcohols.
-Alcohol production Oxidation of alcohols Elimination RP: Distillation of a product from a reaction Organic Analysis Students will learn our understanding or organic molecules, their structure, and the way they react, has been enhanced by organic analysis.
-This unit considers some of the analytical techniques used by chemists, including the test-tube reactions and spectroscopic techniques Identification of functional groups by test-tube reactions Mass spectrometry Infrared spectroscopy RP: Tests for alcohol, aldehyde, alkene, and carboxylic acids Revision Year 12 Students will revise for their end of year exams covering everything they have learnt in HT5 Y12.
-This time will also be used to address misconceptions, re-teach topics and catch-up Mock PPE for students to be ready for their End of Year exams/AS exams; and to be ready to begin Year 2 content after these exams.
+Alcohol production Oxidation of alcohols Elimination RP: Distillation of a product from a reaction Organic Analysis Students will learn our understanding of organic molecules, their structure, and the way they react, which has been enhanced by organic analysis.
+This unit considers some of the analytical techniques used by chemists, including test-tube reactions and spectroscopic techniques Identification of functional groups by test-tube reactions Mass spectrometry Infrared spectroscopy RP: Tests for alcohol, aldehyde, alkene, and carboxylic acids Revision Year 12 Students will revise for their end of year exams covering everything they have learnt in Mock PPE HT5 Y12.
+This time will also be used to address misconceptions, re-teach topics and catch-up IVIOCK PPE for students to be ready for their End of Year exams/AS exams; and to be ready to begin Year 2 content after these exams.
 Thermodynamics (A level) Students will begin Year 2 content by studying thermodynamics which is the further study of energetics and builds upon knowledge and concepts learnt in that unit.
-It is important in understanding the stability of compounds and why chemical reactions End of Year PPE 2 (Paper 1) Year 12 occur.
-Students will understand how enthalpy change is linked to entropy change End of Year PPE 2 (Paper 2) HT6 enabling the free-energy change to be calculated.
-Born Haber cycles Gibbs free energy change and entropy change Optical Isomerism (A level) Optical isolitetistii (A ievel)
+It is End of Year PPE 2 (Paper 1) Year 12 important in understanding the stability of compounds and why chemical reactions End of Year PPE 2 (Paper 2) HT6 occur.
+Students will understand how enthalpy change is linked to entropy change 2.1.d 01 16d1 11 2 2 (1 dpc1 2) enabling the free-energy change to be calculated.
+Born Haber cycles Gibbs free energy change and entropy change Optical Isomerism (A level)

-• Students will learn that compounds that contain an asymmetric carbon atom form stereoisomers that differ in their effect on plane polarised light.
+, Students will learn that compounds that contain an asymme etric carbon atom form stereoisomers that differ in their effect on plane polarised li ght.